-5.1 Institution of Appeals
+5.1 Institution of Appeals Against Administrative Decisions

-- 5.1.1 Every appeal to the Court shall be by notice of appeal in writing which must: - (a) identify the land, watercourse or building to which the appeal relates; - (b) name and provide (to the extent the appellant knows) the postal and e-mail addresses and telephone and facsimile numbers of the Authority against which the appeal is instituted; - (c) specify the decision or notice of the Authority to which the appeal relates; - (d) specify the grounds of appeal against such decision or notice; - (e) specify the full name of and the address for service of the appellant and, if available, the telephone and facsimile numbers and e-mail address of the appellant; - (f) if the appeal relates to the issue or refusal of a development authorisation, specify whether the appellant was the applicant for the development authorisation or is a person who made a representation and to whom notice was given pursuant to section 38 of the Development Act 1993; and - (g) be signed by the appellant, or on his or her behalf by a solicitor, agent or other representative. - 5.1.2 Every notice of appeal to the Court must have affixed to it a copy of the order, notice or notice of decision of the Authority which is the subject of the appeal. - 5.1.3 No appeal shall be duly instituted until: - (a) a notice of appeal meeting the requirements of these Rules has been filed in a registry of the Court; - (b) the prescribed fee has been paid; and - (c) the notice of appeal has been served on the Authority in the manner prescribed by these Rules. - 5.1.4 Notwithstanding that a notice of appeal has not been served in accordance with these Rules, the Court may hear and grant any interlocutory application.
+- 5.1.1 Every appeal against an administrative decision or notice issued by an Authority must be instituted by filing an Originating Application in the prescribed form identified in rule 5.1.2, 5.1.3 or 5.1.4, which must: - (a) identify the land, watercourse or building to which the appeal or review relates; - (b) name and provide (to the extent the applicant knows) the postal and e-mail addresses and telephone number of the Authority against whose decision the appeal or review is instituted; - (c) specify the decision or notice of the Authority to which the appeal or review relates; - (d) specify the grounds of appeal or review against such decision or notice; - (e) specify the full name of and the address for service of the applicant and, if available, the telephone number and e-mail address of the applicant; - (f) if the appeal or review relates to the issue or refusal of a development authorisation, specify whether the applicant was the applicant for the development authorisation or is a person who made a representation and to whom notice was given pursuant to section 38 of the Development Act 1993. - 5.1.2 An application for review of a matter with respect to a decision as to the nature or category of a development under section 86(1)(f) of the Development Act 1993 must be instituted by filing an Originating Application in the prescribed form.